Doctor Bella Zimilevich, MD of Mill Basin, Brooklyn (NY)

 What are the symptoms of heartburn?

 The classic symptom of heartburn is a sensation of burning or pain in the upper abdomen or chest.
 This discomfort can be so severe that it mimics the pain of a heart attack (and if you experience new or different chest pain, you should always see a doctor immediately).
-In addition to heartburn you may also experience:

 • difficulty swallowing